 Create a String parameter and set it up as a List with two options for the user, Week or Month.
 Show this parameter control on the worksheet.

 Next create a calculated field using the parameter.

 When the users selects Week in the parameter it uses the [Week] field.
 Similarly when the user selects Month it users the [Month] field.

 Edit the Year-Week hierarchy and replace [Week] with this new [WeekOrMonth] field.

-Now when drilling down through the dates either the week or the month is displayed.
-It depends on the parameter selection.
+Now when drilling down through the dates, the parameter selection defines whether the week or the month is displayed

 I prefer when the Month shows the name instead of the number.
 For ease of reading I will prefix the week numbers with the word ‘Week’.

 To do this edit the WeekOrMonth calculated field.
 Change the formula to be :